The NEA Big Read: Quincy and Little Read

 The NEA Big Read, an initiative of the National Endowment for the Arts in partnership with Arts Midwest, showcases a diverse range of contemporary titles reflecting different voices and perspectives, aiming to inspire conversation and discovery.

 Studies show that there are multiple physical and cultural benefits in reading for pleasure.

-Since 2006, the National Endowment for the Arts has funded more than 1,300 Big Read programs, providing more than $18 million in grants to organizations across the U.S. Grantees have leveraged more than $42 million in local funding to present their Big Read programs.
-More than 4.8 million Americans have attended an NEA Big Read event.
+Since 2006, the National Endowment for the Arts has funded more than 1,400 Big Read programs, providing more than $19 million in grants to organizations across the U.S. Grantees have leveraged more than $44 million in local funding to support their NEA Big Read programs.
+More than 4.9 million Americans have attended an NEA Big Read event.

 About the NEA Big Read – Quincy and the Little Read

 Quincy Public Library began offering the NEA Big Read in 2008.
 Each year QPL undergoes a competitive grant process, which brings federal dollars to our area, for selection as an NEA Big Read location.
 Strong community support and participation with the program has encouraged us to continue the NEA Big Read with additional titles since then.
 Beginning in 2014, QPL began offering the Little Read, following requests for a corresponding program for younger readers.